sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 Other use non-intrusive profiling to get less precise data at a fraction of the time.

-It is possible to use the code complexity/quality map together with the code coverage map to decide which area of the code should be prioritized and decide when the coverage is adequate.
+It is possible to use the code complexity/quality map together with the code coverage map to decide which area of the code should be prioritized and to decide when the coverage is adequate.

 If a new feature is introduced without enough tests covering it this phase would be able tell.

+Any pull request reducing the code coverage below a set threshold should be rejected.

 #### Static probable fault analysis
-Static analysis tools can detect code paths that might lead to a fault.

-Those tools generally augment the compiler with additional costly diagnostics that require a large amount of memory and cpu to complete.

-Their results may lead to few false-positives.
+This kind of static analysis usually is as slow or few times slower than building the software by a normal compiler.

+For many languages the compiler suite itself may include the capability.

+The static analyzers can detect a good number of mistakes that could be overlooked on review and it is usually still faster than the phases coming later.

+Depending on the tool it can detect simple `use-after-free` or `null-dereferences` or actual API misuse such as [locking faults using pthreads](https://clang.llvm.org/docs/analyzer/checkers.html#alpha-unix-pthreadlock).

 #### Dynamic fault detection
 The tools available to dynamically detect faults in the code can be split in two groups: